zennbrown/GAS-react/README.md

 With gas-react you can create a react app bundle that will work on the Google App Script server, allowing you to build react apps that integrate with the the google suite.

-The gas-react library extends the create-react-app tool set, and requires very little additional learning.

 </br>

 ![NPM](https://img.shields.io/npm/l/gas-react) ![NPM](https://img.shields.io/npm/v/gas-react) ![NPM](https://img.shields.io/npm/dw/gas-react) ![GIT](https://img.shields.io/github/last-commit/zennbrown/gas-react)